scripting/fargoPublisher/README.md

 We use the MIT License.
 Nothing proprietary about the protocol or the code.
 You are encouraged to clone, innovate, enjoy.

 I love programming in this mode.
 The tools are great, and node is a wonderful environment, made that way by programmers who share their work so generously.
 The quality of the work is very impressive.
-And the committment to no breakage also refreshing in this day and age.
+And the commitment to no breakage also refreshing in this day and age.

 Thanks to Brent Simmons for his Hello World server <a href="http://inessential.com/2013/12/09/getting_started_with_node_js_for_cocoa_">example</a>.
 They helped this node newbie get started.
 He says his example is for Cocoa developers, but that's not true.
 I understood it, and I've never written a line of Cocoa in my life, and think it's a silly name for a programming environment. ;-)